Alert Dialog

 ---import { AlertDialog, AlertDialogTrigger, AlertDialogContent, AlertDialogHeader, AlertDialogFooter, AlertDialogTitle, AlertDialogDescription, AlertDialogCancel, AlertDialogAction } from "@/components/starwind/alert-dialog";import { Button } from "@/components/starwind/button";---

 <AlertDialog> <AlertDialogTrigger asChild> <Button variant="outline">Show Alert Dialog</Button> </AlertDialogTrigger> <AlertDialogContent> <AlertDialogHeader> <AlertDialogTitle>Are you absolutely sure?</AlertDialogTitle> <AlertDialogDescription> This action cannot be undone.
-This will permanently delete your account and remove your data from our servers. </AlertDialogDescription> </AlertDialogHeader> <AlertDialogFooter> <AlertDialogCancel>Cancel</AlertDialogCancel> <AlertDialogAction>Continue</AlertDialogAction> </AlertDialogFooter> </AlertDialogContent></AlertDialog>
+This will permanently delete your account and remove your data from our servers. </AlertDialogDescription> </AlertDialogHeader> <AlertDialogFooter> <AlertDialogCancel>Cancel</AlertDialogCancel> <AlertDialogAction>Continue</AlertDialogAction> </AlertDialogFooter> </AlertDialogContent></AlertDialog>Installation

 General Notes